 - very hydrated Scout (have them drink lots of water all day and a full water bottle on the way to camp)

-- sack dinner and snacks (nonperishable in a resealable plastic bag with name and camp den number).
+- personal snacks (optional) (nonperishable in a resealable plastic bag with name and school).
 See details below.

-- non-carbonated drink for meal (water, sports drink, juice box)
+- non-carbonated drink (water, sports drink, juice box)

 - water bottle